 Is a microchip proof of ownership?
 NO

-Do all rescues scan before rehoming?
+Do all rescues scan and check registration before rehoming?
 NO

 Do all council pounds scan before seven day deadline?
 NO

 Do all Highway and Byways scan deceased pets?
 NO

 Do all Network Rail agencies scan deceased pets?
 NO

 Do all exit ports from the UK scan pets leaving the UK?
 NO

 Please write or email your MP and talk to your vet, you may need to find your pet one day!

 MESSAGE TO FINDERS OF DOGS:- FINDERS DOES NOT MEAN KEEPERS!